ryapric/boilerplate/terraform/README.md

 ----------

-You can use all the regular `terraform` commands that you would normally, if they're called from the repo top-level. `main.tf` is the primary caller of the modules in the `modules` subfolder.
-Note that `terraform init`
+You can use all the regular `terraform` commands that you would normally, if they're called from the repo top-level.
+Note that `main.tf` is the primary caller.

 A Makefile is also provided for convenience.
 You *must* pass Make targets with an `ENV` variable as follows: